MikeRogers0/MikeRogersIO/source/blog/2019-09-16-using-actioncable-and-stimulus-to-remotely-update-partials-in-rails-6.html.md

 There are many ways to solve this and in this post I'm going to cover an approach that'll push an updated partial to the user, without adding too much extra to the vanilla Ruby On Rails stack.

-If you want to skip ahead and see the working final solution, I've posted [the code to GitHub](https://github.com/MikeRogers0/RealtimePartialUpdateApp), wich you can deploy to Heroku to see it working.
+If you want to skip ahead and see the working final solution, I've posted [the code to GitHub](https://github.com/MikeRogers0/RealtimePartialUpdateApp), which you can deploy to Heroku to see it working.

 ## The Approach